 “The members of the board possess different and complementary expertise across a broad range of sectors, but we all share a passion for sport and commitment to fulfil our new vision for Kuwaiti sport,” Al Sabah said.

 “It is time to be positive and look forwards as we aim to develop sport in Kuwait from the grassroots up to the elite level and spread the Olympic values throughout the country.

 “We will work together with all government agencies as well as [the] private and public sector to achieve our goal.
-Our motto is ‘teamwork, unity and solidarity’,” he added.For all the latest sports news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Our motto is ‘teamwork, unity and solidarity’,” he added.sports news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.